Sarah Eckhardt: Travis County Commissioners Court

+Eckhardt led the campaign for $185 million in transportation and parks bonds.
+On November 8, 2017, the bonds passed, with over 73% of Travis County voters voting in favor.
+Eckhardt advocated for oversight of the bonds by an independent consultant rather than by county staff, a decision that substantially increased the county's capacity to deliver bond investments on time.

+In 2019, Eckhardt helped create Travis County's first public defender's office, securing a $24.6 million state grant to help fund the program.
+Travis County was previously the largest county in the United States without a public defender's office.

+On March 6, 2020, in consultation with public health experts and other local officials, Eckhardt declared a local state of disaster in response to COVID-19, and canceled that year's South by Southwest festival.
+On March 24, 2020, Eckhardt issued a stay-at-home order, requiring all nonessential businesses to close or have employees work from home.

 In spring 2020, when Kirk Watson announced he would resign from the Texas Senate, Eckhardt announced that she would run in the special election to succeed him, and resigned as county judge to do so in accordance with the Texas Constitution.
 She received 49.7% of the vote, just shy of the 50% required to avoid a runoff.
 Eddie Rodriguez, who finished in second with 34% of the vote, decided to forgo the runoff, making Eckhardt the winner.
 Her predecessor as county judge, Sam T. Biscoe, served as interim county judge until the swearing in of Andy Brown, who was elected in November 2020.

-On December 4, 2020, Eckhardt was sanctioned by the Texas State Commission on Judicial Conduct (CJC) for remarks that she had made on January 24, 2017, while presiding over a meeting of the Travis County Commissioners Court, and on September 27, 2019, at the Texas Tribune Festival, during a panel discussion, recorded as:

-publicly admonished for engaging in willful conduct that cast public discredit upon the judiciary in violation of Article V, Section 1-a(6) of the Texas Constitution when she; (i) wore a pink knitted beanie with cat ears referred to as a “pussy hat” during a public meeting of the Travis County Commissioners Court, an action that could be perceived as undignified, offensive and inappropriate; and, (ii) made the public remark that Governor Abbott "hates trees because one fell on him," a comment which could be perceived as offensive, demeaning, and derogatory towards the governor and others with physical disabilities.